Tom Harris is injured in a high school football game and ends up in the hospital.

 Tanner was looking at Tom as he spoke, and what he saw worried him.
 Tom looked very pale, like all the blood had drained out of his face.

 “You okay?
 You don’t look very good, Tom.
 Maybe you should see the nurse when we get to school.”

 “I’m scared, Tanner.
 Something’s wrong.
 I think when that bastard from Ealington jumped on me he screwed up something inside me.”

-Tanner could see fear in Tom’s expression, and it looked like he was close to starting to cry.
+Tanner could see fear in Tom’s expression, and it looked like he was close to tears.

 Tom was quiet for a few seconds, and Tanner urged him by saying “Talk to me, guy.”

 “My stomach and abdomen hurt like hell, mostly on the inside.
 What’s worse is I’m peeing blood.
 A lot of blood.
-It scares the hell out of me.
+It really scares me.
 I don’t know what to do.”

 “Jesus.
 Did you tell your folks?”

 Tom’s expression changed, and he spit the words as he replied to Tanner.